The great debate: Is 'female architect' an offensive title?

 First question, should you be called a female architect?

-AB: When I first started out in architecture I did not want Ms or Mrs before my name.
+AB: When I first started out in architecture I did not want Ms. or Mrs before my name.
 I just wanted A.M.
 Brady.
 When I came to London to work, I thought: "This must be the great land of equality."
 But it wasn't.
 It was much harder for women to get anywhere in architecture in the 80s, 90s, and the noughties.

-It's a lot easier now, but if it hadn't been for pressure groups saying: "Hey, let the women in," or shouting, "This isn't quite fair", things would be worse than they are today.
+It's a lot easier now, but if it hadn't been for pressure groups saying: "Hey, let the women in," or shouting, "This isn't quite fair," things would be worse than they are today.

 DM: I get pretty provoked when I am referred to as a female architect.
 We need to start seeing women as fully part of the architecture realm.
 We can compete with the boys.
 Let's discuss, why don't we have more women on the jury?
 Why do we accept there are competitions with only men-owned companies?